Beatrice Ikamba Runji, a house help, felt tired and decided to rest her then 51-year-old body in 2015.

 This means cases of defaulting are linked to misinformation about diabetes management and the results can be grave such as diabetic getting diabetic retinopathy(eye disease), diabetic foot and chronic kidney disease.

-Patients also succumb to strokes and other heart conditions and to illustrate, just consider that there were at least 8, 700 diabetes related deaths in Kenya in 2015.
+Patients also succumb to strokes and other heart conditions and to illustrate, just consider that there were at least 8, 700 diabetes-related deaths in Kenya in 2015.

 According to Dr Katambo, insulin is a major drug in managing diabetes, more so type 1 diabetes, while type 2 diabetes, management can be achieved with oral drugs in the first few years of diagnosis, but progresses to insulin but remission is the best option for managing type 2 diabetes, and related complications.

-“Every individual with type 2 diabetes has to know that we can actually prevent the disease, by putting it into remission, if their lifestyle is well controlled,” said Dr Katambo adding that “with recent studies remission can be achieved through lifestyle change.
+“Every individual with type 2 diabetes has to know that we can actually prevent the disease, by putting it into remission, if their lifestyle is well controlled,” said Dr Katambo adding that “with recent studies, remission can be achieved through lifestyle change.
 This is giving hope to patients living with type 2 diabetes, and hence averting complications like amputations.”

-Martha Mundi, a clinical officer mentor, with MSF noted most patients were also defaulting on medication, due to lack of knowledge on the disease, and care was only offered at Embu level Five Hospital-where prior to the sensitization, 50 percent of inpatients were due to NCDs.
+Martha Mundi, a clinical officer mentor, with MSF noted most patients were also defaulting on medication, due to lack of knowledge on the disease, and care was only offered at Embu level Five Hospital-where prior to the sensitization, 50 per cent of inpatients were due to NCDs.

-Healthcare workers have also been trained on screening, diagnosis, and treatment of the disease, but myths don’t help matters considering majority of communities in larger Embu County associate diabetes with curses.
+Healthcare workers have also been trained on screening, diagnosis, and treatment of the disease, but myths don’t help matters considering a majority of communities in larger Embu County associate diabetes with curses.

-Edi Atte, MSF head of mission and medical coordinator reckons that “patients engagement and integration of NCDs diagnosis, care and treatment into primary health care, MSF and Embu County department of health demonstrated feasibility of managing stable patients… and with sufficient investment, this is an approach duplicable in other facilities countrywide.”
+Edi Atte, MSF head of mission and medical coordinator reckons that “patients engagement and integration of NCDs diagnosis, care and treatment into primary health care, MSF and Embu County department of health demonstrated the feasibility of managing stable patients… and with sufficient investment, this is an approach duplicable in other facilities countrywide.”